dasniko/dasniko.github.io/_posts/2016/2016-09-21-javaone-keynote-comments.md

 - javaee
 - conference
 - mvc
-photos:
-- /gallery/javaone2016/platform_architecture.png
-- /gallery/javaone2016/features.png
-- /gallery/javaone2016/changes.png
-- /gallery/javaone2016/roadmap.png
 ---

-Unfortunately I can't be at this years JavaOne conference, but thanks to our modern communication infrastructure, I was able to view the [live-streamed JavaOne Keynote](https://www.oracle.com/javaone/on-demand/index.html) at home.
+Unfortunately I can't be at this years JavaOne conference, but thanks to our modern communication infrastructure, I was able to view the live-streamed JavaOne Keynote at home.
 Let's skip all these sponsored "Industry" and "Visionary" keynotes and focus on that what's important: Java EE!

 Oh, BTW - this year's slogan of JavaOne is: